jononovo/Agent213-v1-Rabbit/README/step-by-step-guide-creating-new-nodes.md

 3. In the executor, process each input dynamically

 ---

+## Guidance for AI Agents

+For AI agents that are programmatically creating, testing, and publishing nodes, follow these additional principles:

+### 1. Node Development Process

+1. **Planning Phase**:
+   - Clearly identify the node's purpose and intended functionality
+   - Map required inputs, outputs, and settings
+   - Research any external APIs or services needed
+   - Define expected error states and handling strategies

+2. **Implementation Phase**:
+   - Create all required files following the structure in this guide
+   - Adhere strictly to type definitions and interfaces
+   - Implement proper error handling with informative messages
+   - Add comprehensive comments to explain complex logic

+3. **Testing Phase**:
+   - Create custom tests covering all core functionality
+   - Ensure tests verify both success and failure paths
+   - Test with different input permutations
+   - Verify edge cases and error conditions

+4. **Publishing Phase**:
+   - Verify final node against the node registry to confirm discovery
+   - Update documentation with node usage examples
+   - Ensure the node appears correctly in the node panel
+   - Confirm integration with the workflow system

+### 2. Critical Considerations

+1. **Registry-First Approach**: Always use the node registry as the single source of truth rather than maintaining separate lists of nodes or hardcoding references.

+2. **Always Use Standard Patterns**: Follow the established patterns for:
+   - Node folder structure
+   - File naming conventions
+   - Component exports
+   - Type definitions
+   - Test implementation

+3. **Avoid Side Effects**: Nodes should be self-contained and not create unexpected side effects in the system:
+   - Don't modify global state outside the node's scope
+   - Clean up any resources your node allocates
+   - Handle errors gracefully without crashing the application

+4. **Performance Awareness**: Consider performance implications:
+   - Include performance tests in your custom tests
+   - Handle large datasets appropriately
+   - Implement proper timeout handling for external services
+   - Use asynchronous code patterns correctly

+5. **Documentation Quality**: Generate clear, concise documentation:
+   - Provide examples of node usage
+   - Document all settings and their effects
+   - Include sample inputs and expected outputs
+   - Note any limitations or constraints

 By following this guide, you can create robust, maintainable nodes that integrate seamlessly with the workflow system.
 Remember that the key to a successful node implementation is thorough testing and comprehensive error handling.